 Getting there: It’s in Nam Tok, by the road.
 You can stop there on your way to Hellfire Pass or the way back.

-Erawan Falls are a 7-tier waterfall where you can dive, swim and rest by the river enjoying its surroundings.
-The light turquoise water flowing down the 7 tiers of waterfalls through the middle of the dense tropical forest create an astonishing site.
+The Erawan Falls are located in Erawan National park, which is part of the Western Forrest Complex.
+They are a 7-tier waterfall where you can dive, swim and rest by the river enjoying its surroundings.
+The light turquoise water flowing down the 7 tiers of waterfalls through the middle of the dense tropical forest creates an astonishing site.
 It made us remember of Plitvice Lakes National Park, although Erawan falls are not as impressive.
 But you can dive and swim here, making it our favorite thing to do in Kanchanaburi.
-The climb up the tiers is quite easy with a clear path up to 6th tier.
+The climb up the tiers is quite easy with a clear path up to the 6th tier.
 In the last one, it’s a bit more difficult but still doable to virtually anyone.

 Have you ever heard of fish spas?
 The ones where you put your feet in an aquarium and the fishes eat your dead skin?
 We saw a few of these in the islands and Bangkok, but it didn’t seem attractive… Well, in Erawan Falls you get a free, natural fish spa!
 The fish “attack” you to bite off your dead skin.
 It’s very tickly in the beginning but we get used to it.
 In the end, we were already enjoying it.